Frans-L/Robotikka-RobotUprising17/README.md

 ## Description

-The Robot Uprising 2017 is a 48h hackathon.
+The Robot Uprising 2017 was a 48h hackathon.
 Each team had a Lego Mindstorms NXT 2.0 kit.
 An idea was to build a robot that can solve various challenges.
 Points were given by speed, automation, result, and sneakiness.
 In total, there were 20 teams.
 Our team achieved the 1st place with points 54.5p / 57p.
 More information about the hackathon can be found [robotuprising.fi](http://robotuprising.fi/).

 ## Structure